Law Firm in India

 Different requirements have been established for entities that want to apply for NBFC registration, which varies based on the different types of NBFC.
 Companies can do business with an NBFC only if the latter is registered with the RBI.

-Non-Banking Financial Companies, commonly referred to as ‘NBFCs,’ are companies that have been registered under the Companies Act, 1956/2013 and offers services like loans and advances, acquiring shares, stocks, bonds, debentures, or securities issued by the Government or the local authorities or any other marketable security of a similar nature like leasing, hire-purchase, etc.
+Those companies that are registered under the Companies Act, 1956/2013 and provides services such as acquiring shares, stocks, loans, bonds, debentures, or securities issued by the Government or the local authorities or any other marketable security of a similar nature like leasing, hire-purchase, etc are called as Non-Banking Financial Companies or NBFCs

 This, however, does not include any entity whose primary business is any agricultural or industrial activity, providing any service, is related to purchase/sale of any goods (apart from securities) or sale/purchase/construction of immovable properties.

-A Non-Banking institution would also be considered an NBFC (Residuary Non-Banking Company) if it is a company and involved in receiving deposits in accordance with the guidelines of any scheme/arrangement in a single lumpsum payment or several installments via contributions or other methods.
+Any Non-Banking institution will also be deemed as a NBFC (Residuary Non-Banking Company) if it is involved in receiving deposits as per the guidelines of any scheme in a single lumpsum payment or in instalments through contributions or other methods.

 Scale Based Regulation (SBR)

-Reserve Bank of India (RBI) master direction dated 22 October 2021, implemented from 1 April 2022, issued scale-based regulation for NBFC.
-The idea behind subjecting the sector to SBR is to align the regulations in line with the changing risk profiles of NBFCs which have grown substantially and have become systemically significant in the past few years.
+The Reserve Bank of India released a master direction on scale-based regulation for NBFC dated 22 October 2021 that came into effect from 1 April 2022.
+The conception behind subjecting the sector to SBR is to align the regulations with the changing risk profiles of NBFCs that have grown to a significant extent and have become considerable in the past few years.

 Base Layer